vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dhvajanavami-P. śu.
 9; this tithi is called Sambari ( Sabari? );

-worship of Candikā, who rides a lion, and is a kumārı, with banners, mālati flowers and other upacāras and sacrifice of animals; the king should raise a banner in a temple of Devi, should feed maidens, should observe a fast or eka
+worship of Caṇḍikā, who rides a lion, and is a kumārı, with banners, mālati flowers and other upacāras and sacrifice of animals; the king should raise a banner in a temple of Devi, should feed maidens, should observe a fast or eka

 bhakta; HV I. 891-894 (from Bhav.
 U.).
 Dhrajarrata--Garuḍa ( eagle), Tāla tree from which intoxica